FeLiNa0/FeLiNa0.github.io/README.md

 </ul>

 <footer>
-<p>Felina A. Rivera Calzadillas.
+<p><sub>Felina A. Rivera Calzadillas.
 The opinions expressed herein are my own and do not represent my employer’s views in any way.
-Written using Martanne's Vis editor and conveniently deployed with GitHub pages.</p>
+Written using Martanne's Vis editor and conveniently deployed with GitHub pages.</sub></p>

 <img alt='My personal icon saying my name Felina with "Fe" in bold text, and "lina" in small and fine cursive text underneath that.
 From a distance, only the letters Fe are visible, as the chemical symbol for Iron.' src="felina_icon.png">
 </footer>